 Working Down Your Debt

 It might feel easier to bury your head in the sand or avoid your debt payments, but it could be impacting your financial security and your future.
 Being passive about your debt could be extremely harmful.
 If you do not make a conscious effort to work down your debt or consistently pay your bills off, you are likely to be committing unsustainable behaviour that threatens your financial future.
-For example, payday loans charge a high interest, which for many may mean unachievable repayments.
+For example, short term loans charge a high interest, which for many may mean unachievable repayments.

 If you use unsustainable methods for paying off your loans or find yourself paying them off erratically (in large sums which eventually push you further into debt), you could be negatively impacting your future.
 It is vital to engage with your finances to ensure you deal with them in a realistic way.

 A study shows that a quarter of British adults do not have a savings account.
 According to the 2018 investigation, most Brits claimed that clearing their debt was the reason they did not have a substantial savings account, highlighting the importance of realistic budget management.
 Moreover, a savings account could work alongside realistic budget management to help build towards a healthy financial future.
 Getting into the habit of spending our pay-cheques on debts or necessary monthly outgoings means we have limited savings for a rainy day.
 This could threaten our future financial stability as there is no nest-egg to rely upon in a financial emergency.
 If you have avoided saving or made the conscious decision to spend/splurge rather than put some money away, you could have an unhealthy relationship with money that could impact your financial security.

 To protect your financial security, you could work out how much to put into savings based on a percentage of money left over after necessary monthly payments.
 This means it will fluctuate, realistically and change if your income increases as a result of a pay rise or other circumstances.